feliperyan/EinsteinVisionPython/README.md

 5. Create a dataset from an accessible zip url
 6. Train a model given a dataset id
 7. Check on status of training
+8. Parse the output of [RectLabel](https://rectlabel.com/) (a json file per  picture) into a csv file to train Object Detection